huggingface/transformers/docs/source/model_sharing.rst

     When #5258 is merged, we can remove the need to create the directory.

-First, pick a directory with the name you want your model to have on the model hub (its full name will then be `username/awesome-name-you-picked` of `organization/awesome-name-you-picked`) and create it with either
+First, pick a directory with the name you want your model to have on the model hub (its full name will then be `username/awesome-name-you-picked` or `organization/awesome-name-you-picked`) and create it with either

 ::